Eumaeus/blackwell_fall_2018/docs/GreekCiv.md

 (Newer assignments are added at the top of the list)

+- For Thursday, November 15.
+We'll get back to the Greeks, and head into some Athenian history.
+Start reading at Hdt.
+5.49 (p.
+386 in the *Landmark Thucydides*).
+The year is 499 BCE.
+Persia has conquered the Greeks of Asia.
+The tyrant of Miletus, Aristagoras, comes to visit Kleomenes, King of Sparta, to convince him to wage war against Persia.
+We get to see how a map was used, and we get a little geography lesson.
+Read through 5.61.
+H. will talk about Hipparchus, the son of the tyrant Pisistratus, with (of course some parentheses and asides on the subject of writing.)
+In this section, see how much *information technology* you can identify (you have to have an open mind about what constitutes "information technology").
 - For Tuesday, November 13.
 Read [this handout on sex and laws](https://github.com/Eumaeus/blackwell_fall_2018/blob/master/docs/Sex_Plato_Laws.md).
 - For Tuesday, November 6.
 Work on submitting "issues" for your geography.
 Skip ahead in Herodotus and read about Persian Customs at 1.130–1.140.
 Links: